sleepeybunney/maelstrom/README.md

-# ff8-mod
-Mods &amp; modding tools for Final Fantasy VIII PC

-## Maelstrom - open-world randomiser
+## Maelstrom - open-world randomiser for Final Fantasy VIII

 * Shuffle the locations of bosses, GFs, draw points, and more
 * Skip the story &amp; go anywhere in any order
 * Current status:
   * Free roam around Balamb
+  * Limited access to Galbadia
   * Shuffled bosses (3 available now) with rudimentary rebalancing
   * Draw points give random spells, including Slots-exclusives if you're lucky
   * Shortened intro sequence - just name your characters &amp; get out
   * Fixed seed option
   * Pre-fill character/GF names
   * Run with all the boxes unchecked to reset everything
-  * Works with English Steam version only (original, not Remastered)
+  * **Only works with un-modded &amp; un-remastered English Steam version for now**

 > Note: early alpha software!!
 >